 - National Bank of Abu Dhabi (NBAD) and GEMS have partnered to offer a branded credit card which allows discounts on tuition fees at GEMS Education schools.

-GEMS school teaching jobs
+GEMS school teaching jobs and careers

 GEMS Education recruitment open days in the UK from 26-30 October 2013